zhengyaogu/cs389hw7/README.md

 ### Cstring Access
 Previously, I acess the each character in each quote using the `[]` operator which is a general accessor of array elements.
-To improve the run time, I access elements by simply incrementing the pointer and dereferencing the pointer, which improves the run time to around 0.006760s, a 11% improvement. `[]` might be too general and need to access the size of a `char` in order to increment, thus slower.
+To improve the run time, I access each digit by simply incrementing the pointer and dereferencing the pointer, which improves the run time to around 0.006760s, a 11% improvement. `[]` might be too general and need to access the size of a `char` in order to increment, thus slower.
+However, prefetching seems to contribute nothing to improve run time.
+So prefetching is discarded.